dashpay/docs/wallets/recovery.rst

 -------------------------

 Ensure your Dash wallet is fully updated in the Play Store, then open Dash.
-If you have an existing balance, either make another backup or transfer it to an external address, because restoring a wallet will replace your existing wallet.
+If you have an existing balance, either view and write down your recovery phrase or transfer your balance to an external address, because restoring a wallet will replace your existing wallet.

 Select **Restore from recovery phrase** from the menu at the bottom of the main page, and enter your 12-word phrase when prompted.

 .. image:: img/recovery-android3.png
    :width: 200px